-Primary health care is the first place people go for:
+Primary health care is the first and main place people go for:

 - health care or wellness advice and programs